-The Breakdown: When performed correctly, is one of the most versatile “bang for your buck” upper-body exercises.
+The Breakdown: When performed correctly, it is one of the most versatile “bang for your buck” upper-body exercises.
 The movement involves scapular contraction and depression, along with spinal extension and compression through the thoracolumbar region, and also acts as a core stabilization exercise through anti-rotation and anti-flexion.

 The Plan: The 1-arm dumbbell row is great to use as a high rep, ballistic movement muscle builder.
 This is one exercise that you can get away with using some body English, and use some momentum to get the weight up.
 Matt Kroczaleski has popularized this exercise to use it as a high rep back builder.
 Strive for 3-4 sets of 10-15 reps with heavy weight.

 The Emphasis: Middle back, rear delts, traps, erector spinae